aryana-27/MIned-Hackathon-Cactus/README.md

    ```

 2. Input your academic research paper:
-   - Upload the paper in a compatible format (PDF/Word).
+   - Upload the paper in a compatible format (PDF).

 3. Generate multimedia content:
    - Run the script to generate the video, PPT, or podcast.